reduxjs/redux/docs/usage/ApplicationSetup.md

 ## Introduction

-Welcome to the Application Setup section! **This page focus on showing how to set up Redux in different environments like Create React App/Vite, React Native, and Next.**
+Welcome to the Application Setup section! **This page will focus on showing you how to set up Redux in different environments like Create React App/Vite, React Native, and Next.**

 ## React Native
 This section will teach you how to setup a React Native project with Redux Toolkit.
 If you want to start a React Native project with the Redux Toolkit already setup in your terminal, run the following command: